idugalic/micro-ecommerce/README.md

 - Orders service(proxy): $ curl http://localhost:9000/orders -H "Authorization: Bearer <YOUR TOKEN>"
 - Mobile service (agregate): $ curl http://localhost:9000/product/1 -H "Authorization: Bearer <YOUR TOKEN>"

-#### HAL Browser.
-HAL browser is an API browser for the hal+json media type.

-If you don't like command line CURL feel free to use HAL browser.
-It is available on the http://localhost:9000/browser/index.html address.

-Example of usage:

-- Get a token: $ curl -X POST -vu acme:acmesecret http://localhost:9999/uaa/oauth/token -H "Accept: application/json" -d "password=idugalic&username=idugalic&grant_type=password&scope=openid&client_secret=acmesecret&client_id=acme"
-- Paste your token in 'Custom Request Header' like this: Authorization: Bearer <YOUR TOKEN>
-- Explore the API :)

-### ___Docker___
-- Install Docker and Fig  on your machine.
-- You can run/install all your services and databases with one command '$ fig run' from root folder.
-- Fig is not mandatory (I had some problems with 32bit version of fig on bot2docker for windows).
-You can run fig as Docker container '$ docker run -v $(pwd):/app -v /var/run/docker.sock:/var/run/docker.sock -ti dduportal/fig up -d'
-- NOTE: I am runing boot2docker for Windows.
-Docker is running in virtual machine with IP of 192.168.59.103.

-## Roadmap

-- Create documentation.
-Use spring rest doc project.
-Awoid Swager
-- Create end to end tests.
-- create better metrics.
-- Use docker maven plugin.
-Remove fig and use docker compose.
-- Explore event driven microservices.
-CQRS.
-Eventsourcing.
-Eventstore.
-- Consider reactjs on the front end.
-Explore other libraries and frameworks.
--